When a Classically-Trained Musician Met the World of Sonic Branding

 I had spent much of my life in music in concert halls and orchestra pits, behind the instruments and for rows of audiences.
 Sonic branding was new to me.

 I had been feeling and responding to these branded sounds every day without realizing it, until now.
 Yes, our work was rooted in custom-creating music for brands, but the real value is the power of sound to impact and influence people — triggering emotions and creating memories.
-As a musician, that was something I understood.
+As a musician, that was something I could get behind.

 It’s now been decades since that arts camp in Michigan, and remembering the experience makes me even more eager to get back to performing and teaching once the world opens up again.
-I may have taken a detour from the professional world of performing music, but I have discovered a dynamic new one amidst a whirlwind of sonic logos and new faces.
-It’s a world that uses music to power our experiences, trigger our memories and create lasting emotional connections.
+I may have taken a detour from the professional world of performing music, but I have discovered an exciting new one amidst a whirlwind of sonic branding and new faces.
+It’s a world that uses music and sound to power our experiences, trigger our memories and create enduring emotional connections.
 This is something, besides a set of drums, that I can get behind.